Leaving KSC and Loan Repayment

 National Student Loan Data System

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
-Use your federal PIN to log into the NSLDS site.
+Use your federal FSA ID to log into the NSLDS site.

 The U.S. government is the lender under the Direct Loan program.
 You will make all repayments to the U.S. government through their designated loan servicer.
 Please visit NSLDS to determine who your servicer is.